efsalvarenga/arrival_pcs/kult/Directory.md

 ### Archetypes
 ***Reference: Kult Divinity Lost***

 PCs have an archetype.
-Each archetype stablish Dark Secrets, Disadvantages, Advantages, and Relations.
+Each archetype establish Dark Secrets, Disadvantages, Advantages, and Relations.
 Consult **KDL** for a description of each archetype.

 Archetypes and Advancements from **BLB** will not be used directly, but can be used to draw inspiration for **KDL**'s Disadvantages and Advantages.
 ### Stats